mongodb/docs/primer/source/core/production-notes.rst

 .. include:: /includes/introduction-write-concern.rst

-See the :doc:`Write Concern </core/write-concern>` document for more information about choosing an appropriate write concern level for your deployment.
+See the :manual:`Write Concern </core/write-concern>` document for more information about choosing an appropriate write concern level for your deployment.

 Replica Sets
 ~~~~~~~~~~~~

-See the :doc:`Replica Set Architectures </core/replica-set-architectures>`
+See the :manual:`Replica Set Architectures </core/replica-set-architectures>`
 document for an overview of architectural considerations for replica
 set deployments.